Wong Ah Fook: Later life

 Beginning with the construction of the Istana Besar in 1865 that made him become the main government contractor, Wong Ah Fook was drawn into the politics of Johor's gambier and pepper economy at about this time when he was asked by the Johor government to penetrate the Kongkek (the Gambier and Pepper Society of Singapore) which was then monopolizing the industry.
 This introduced him into revenue farming after he was granted a lease on the tax on all the two crops produced in Johor and its territories, and it was revenue farming that brought him great wealth.
 Wong also helped with the construction the Istana Tyersall in 1890 for the Sultan's residence in Singapore.

 In 1892, Wong was granted a 99-year lease for 10 lots of land by the Sultan on the east bank of Sungai Segget as a reward for his services.
 Named Kampung Wong Ah Fook, the main road in the kampung was named Jalan Wong Ah Fook, while three other smaller roads, namely Jalan Siu Nam, Jalan Siu Koon, and Jalan Siu Chin, were named after Wong's three eldest sons.
-The area became a prominent Cantonese-dominant area and is now the city centre of Johor Bahru, with all the four roads still existing today.
-However, it was the Kwong Yik Bank that was to become Wong Ah Fook's most ambitious undertaking and also his proudest achievement.
-Yet, the venture was to lead to his greatest disaster and brought him close to grief.
+The area became a p Cantonese-dominant area and is now the city centre of Johor Bahru, with all the four roads still existing till date.
+However, it was the Kwong Yik Bank that was to become Wong Ah Fook's most ambitious undertaking and achievement.
+The venture became a disaster.

 On 26 December 1914, a general meeting of Chinese Community of Johor Bahru was held for the elections of the officials and discussing the particulars of Chinese General Mandarin School of Johor, Khuan Jiew School, Wong Ah Fook was elected as the President of the committee.

 He also one of the original founders of the Kwong Wai Siew Chinese Hospital (now Kwong Wai Shiu Hospital; 广惠肇留医院 (Guang-Hui-Zhao "overnight" hospital)) in Singapore, which according to The Straits Times, "a hospital providing indigenous treatment to the Chinese".